pharmbio/robotlab/notes.md

     00000090: 9999 999a 3fc9 9999 9999 999a 3fc9 9999  ....?.......?...
     write(stdout): Broken pipe

 This example sends a script which the robot controller executes.
-The textmsg writes to the polyscope log but is also written on this port.
+The `textmsg` function writes to the polyscope log but is also written to this primary protocol.

     $ printf '%s\n' 'def silly():' ' textmsg("nonce nonce nonce pharmbio says hello")' end |
         timeout 1 netcat localhost 30001 | xxd | grep -A 2 nonce